-- 5.6.1.
-The policy on discretionary succession only applies to renewable flexible tenancies and does not apply to Non Renewable flexible tenancies (see 3.8-3.10 of the Flexible Tenancy Policy June 2014).
-To be eligible to succeed to the flexible tenancy the applicant must: - a) Be a spouse or civil partner of the deceased tenant and have lived with them at the time of their death, as their only or principal home, for a minimum of one year, or b) Be an adult child, brother or sister, or partner (people living together as spouses or civil partners) of the deceased tenant and have lived with them at the time of their death, as their only or principal home for a minimum of five years.
+5.6.1.
+The policy on discretionary succession does not apply to flexible tenancies for Non Priority Households (see 3.8-3.10 of the Tenancy

+Policy updated December 2016).
+To be eligible to succeed to the flexible tenancy the applicant must;

+- a) Be a spouse or civil partner of the deceased tenant and have lived with them at the time of their death, as their only or principal home, for a minimum of one year, or - b) Be an adult child, brother or sister, or partner (people living together as spouses or civil partners) of the deceased tenant and have lived with them at the time of their death, as their only or principal home for a minimum of five years.
 Other City Council tenancies will be taken into account as long as the applicant had lived with the deceased tenant continuously and as their only or principal home.